CAA provides many high-quality programs for its members and for the broader visual arts community.

 With these annual awards, CAA seeks to honor individual artists, art historians, authors, curators, and critics whose accomplishments transcend their individual disciplines and contribute to the profession as a whole and to the world at large.

-CAA awards several publishing grants to support the publication of scholarly manuscripts.
-There are currently three such grants being offered, which are the Millard Meiss Publication Fund, the Wyeth Foundation for American Art Publication Grant, and the Terra Foundation for American Art Publication Grant
+CAA awards publication grants to support the publication of scholarly manuscripts.
+There are currently two such grants being offered, which are the Millard Meiss Publication Fund andthe Wyeth Foundation for American Art Publication Grant.

-CAA’s Professiona Development Fellowship Program supports promising artists, designers, craftspersons, historians, curators, and critics who are enrolled in MFA, PhD, and other terminal-degree programs nationwide.
+CAA’s Professional Development Fellowship Program supports promising artists, designers, craftspersons, historians, curators, and critics who are enrolled in MFA, PhD, and other terminal-degree programs nationwide.
+The CAA-GOLDEN Scholarship Program supports artists pursuing a career in K-12 education.
+The Michael Aurbach Fellowship for Excellence in Visual Art will recognize and honor CAA members who have obtained an MFA or equivalent in studio art and are currently teaching studio classes full-time or part-time.

 listen to Professional Development Podcasts